kumagallium/MatCL-knnAD/README.md

 <a name="fund"></a>
 ## Funding support
-This work was supported by JSPS KAKENHI (grant number JP20340363).
+This work was supported by JSPS KAKENHI Grant Number JP20K22466.

 <a name="author"></a>
 ## Author